manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 ## Manage your tenancy

-After logging into your tenancy, you can do various administrative activities, such as:
+After logging in to your tenancy, you can do various administrative activities, such as:

 1. Access the Object Storage
 2. Export a custom image